Smithy-Tech/hello-world/README.md

 Hi People!

-It's Harri here,I like videogames and sports.(It is what I do a lot).
+It's Harri here,I like videogames and sports(It is what I do a lot).